 Table of Contents[Hide][Show]

 In this article, we’ll explain everything you need to know about WestJet’s carry-on policy.
-This includes WestJet carry-on size and weight limits, personal items, liquids, pets, prohibited items, and other rules and restrictions you should know before boarding your flight.
+This includes WestJet carry-on baggage size and weight limits, fees, personal items, liquids, prohibited items, and other things you should know to avoid any surprises when you board your next WestJet or WestJet Encore flight!

 WestJet allows one carry-on bag and one personal item onboard at no charge.